lesandie/clickhouse-copier-kubernetes/docker/README-docker.md

 ## Installation

 This is intended for testing purposes only.
-Use docker-compose and create some ENV vars to magane the copier parameters.
-In version 22+ positional argument names have been changed so to avoid debugging issues chck the new parameter names by:
+Use docker-compose and create some ENV vars to manage the copier parameters.
+In version 22+ positional argument names have been changed so to avoid debugging issues check the new parameter names by:

 ```bash
 $ clickhouse-copier --help